wellesley-bisc195/BISC195.jl/docs/src/index.md

     Ask Kevin if you want advice on keeping your computer backed up.

-!!! practice "Examples, practice, and checking questions"
-    These purple boxes contain code examples or instructions that you should try to run on your own computer.
+!!! warning "Checking Questions"
-    They may also contain questions that you should try to answer, and often the answer to the question will require writing code.
+    These orange boxes contain questions that you should try to answer, and in many cases the answer to the question will require writing code.

     I will often ask questions
     that are not explicitly answered earlier in the lesson.